IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 changes to be reported.

-While, for example, the budget element handles this correctly by simply indicating (through budget/@type) whether the budget is original or revised, a planned-disbursement currently requires a date on which the data was last updated (planned-disbursement/@updated).
-This is not necessary, so it is being removed and instead the @type attribute is added.
+While, for example, the budget element handles this correctly by simply indicating (through budget/\@type) whether the budget is original or revised, a planned-disbursement currently requires a date on which the data was last updated (planned-disbursement/\@updated).
+This is not necessary, so it is being removed and instead the \@type attribute is added.

 Making the start date mandatory (if the element is used) will improve